fernand0aguilar/obsidian/assets/notes/Carreer/CRC/Collaborations.md

 # Collaborations

-For collaborations, this means, who does it talk to and how does it talk to them.
+For [[notes/Carreer/Design/Collaborations]], this means, who does it talk to and how does it talk to them.

 So in the case of a Login, the collaboration would be with the end user and how is that accomplished?